kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-Now we have an interface that a test can use to interact with services in our network, but we still need to provide Kurtosis with an implementation.
-Every service in Kurtosis is a Docker container at time of writing, so our interface implementation will represent the actual service running in the Docker container.
-To fulfill the `MyService` contract we simply need to return the socket of the service, which means that our implementation just needs the IP address of the Docker container and the port it's listening on:
+Now we have an interface that a test could use to interact with services in our network, but we still need to provide Kurtosis with an implementation.
+Every service in Kurtosis is a Docker container, so our implementation needs to represent the actual service running in the Docker container.
+Fulfilling the `MyService` contract means returning the socket of the service, so our implementation needs to return the IP address of the Docker container and the port our service is listening on inside the container:

 ```go
 type MyServiceImpl struct {